 - Inform the ship’s agent of any problem that occurs during the pilotage operation.

 - Immediately report to the harbour master and/or the relevant maritime authority any accidents, incidences, deficiencies, observations, likely to hold up navigation safety, the environment or the port installations.

 - Promptly notify the “vessel safety centre any deficiency noted aboard vessels which could consist in a risk to human life at sea, to navigation safety or to the environment.

 - Keep their technical and legal knowledge up to date in order to carry out pilotage in the correct manner.

 3° The procedures of the quality management system (QMS).

 The station has defined 7 procedures :

-The pilot is designated according to the rota system and familiarises himself with the operation with the data included in the information sheet.
+The pilot is designated according to the rota system and take notices himself with the overall operation and the ship’s particulars.